Astronomer

 Pros

-- Astrology research is at the cutting edge of scientific discovery.
+• Astronomy research is at the cutting edge of scientific discovery.
 It is an opportunity to be part of history as you contribute to challenging the frontiers of knowledge and what we know about the world.

-- Proving theories right and having scientific breakthroughs is exciting and challenging work with huge job satisfaction when you discover something the world never knew before.
+• Proving theories right and having scientific breakthroughs is exciting and challenging work with huge job satisfaction when you discover something the world never knew before

-- As specialists in a selective field, astronomers’ salaries can be very attractive.
+• As specialists in a selective field, astronomers’ salaries can be very attractive

 Cons

-- One of the most difficult things about becoming an astronomer is how competitive the sector is.
-Even if you do secure a highly sought after permanent position as a researcher, you will be expected to publish papers and secure funding for your department competing with your peers for academic acclaim and security.
+• One of the most difficult things about becoming an astronomer is how competitive the sector is.
+Even if you do secure a highly sought-after permanent position as a researcher, you will be expected to publish papers and secure funding for your department, competing with your peers for academic acclaim and security.

-- The nature of scientific progress means that failure will feature just as frequently as success.
+• The nature of scientific progress means that failure will feature just as frequently as success.
 It can be very frustrating when a lengthy project comes to an end and you discover the results are unusable or not what you expected.

-- To become an astronomer you will have to spend a long time in education and your progress is dependent on high grades and qualifications.
+• To become an astronomer, you will have to spend a long time in education and your progress is dependent on high grades and qualifications

 Work–life balance of an astronomer

-The hours of an astronomer are generally between 39 to 41 hours a week, and if you’re doing research, your hours will vary depending on what stage of a project you’re completing.
+The hours of an astronomer are generally between 39 and 41 hours a week, and if you’re doing research, your hours will vary depending on what stage of a project you’re completing.
 Most astronomers occupying senior positions tend to choose their hours and base them around their own work schedule.
 However, applying for grants or publishing research deadlines will significantly impact your hours in a working week.
 An exciting part of the lifestyle comes from giving and attending conferences and talks all around the world to present the results of your endeavours.

 Typical employers hiring astronomers